Bharat-Yadav-11/Bootcamp/readme.md

 **4 Weeks** – Intensive hands-on training and real-world project building.

 ## 🧑‍🏫 Organized By
-Department of Computer Science & Engineering, [Your College Name]
-In collaboration with industry mentors and alumni professionals.
+Department of Computer Science & Engineering, **K. R. Mangalam University** In collaboration with industry mentors and alumni professionals.

 ---